 He has recently been involved in a number of applications to the High Court either seeking consent to variation of a trust or the Court's blessing under the jurisdiction described in Public Trustee v.
 Cooper of a transaction proposed by trustees.

 Hand v.
-George: A trial in the Chancery Division considering whether the Human Rights Act permitted adopted children to benefit under a trust under which they would otherwise be excluded.
-Judgment is awaited.
+George Ch.
+449: A trial in the Chancery Division considering whether the Human Rights Act permitted adopted children to benefit under a trust under which they would otherwise be excluded.
+An appeal to the Court of Appeal is currently pending.

 Re A: A Jersey case concerning assets misappropriated from an estate, which also raised issues as to whether Bankers Trust v.
 Shapira relief should be sought.

 Hanspaul v.
-Ward EWHX 1358 (Ch): An ongoing dispute over the costs consequences arising out of an application to remove trustees and the correct approach for the court to take.
+Ward EWHC 1358 (Ch): An ongoing dispute over the costs consequences arising out of an application to remove trustees and the correct approach for the court to take.

 In re B (2016) Chancery Division: Application for the court's approval of a settled advance into a discretionary trust so as to protect a vulnerable beneficiary.